Euglena: ReproductionEuglena reproduce asexually through binary fission, a form of cell division. Reproduction begins with the mitosis of the cell nucleus, followed by the division of the cell itself. Euglena divide longitudinally, beginning at the front end of the cell, with the duplication of flagellar processes, gullet and stigma. Presently, a cleavage forms in the anterior, and a V-shaped bifurcation gradually moves toward the posterior, until the two halves are entirely separated.

-The idea of classifying the euglenoids by their manner of nourishment was finally abandoned in the 1950s, when A. Hollande published a major revision of the phylum, grouping organisms by shared structural features, such as the number and type of flagella.
-If any doubt remained, it was dispelled in 1994, when genetic analysis of the non-photosynthesizing euglenoid Astasia longa confirmed that this organism retains sequences of DNA inherited from an ancestor that must have had functioning chloroplasts.

-In 1997, a morphological and molecular study of the Euglenozoa put Euglena gracilis in close kinship with the species Khawkinea quartana, with Peranema trichophorum basal to both.
-Two years later, a molecular analysis showed that E. gracilis was, in fact, more closely related to Astasia longa than to certain other species recognized as Euglena.
-In 2015, Dr Ellis O'Neill and Professor Rob Field have sequenced the transcriptome of Euglena gracilis, which provides information about all of the genes that the organism is actively using.
+UsesEuglena has been used extensively as a model organism.
+It is capable of both heterotrophic and photosynthetic growth, meaning it can be grown in both light and dark conditions and it is thus relatively easy to cultivate.
+Euglena was one of the first photosynthetic organisms to have its chloroplast genome sequenced, and the chloroplast of Euglena has been extensively studied in the fields of biochemistry, cell biology and molecular biology.
+In 2015, Ellis O'Neill and Professor Rob Field have sequenced the transcriptome of Euglena gracilis, which provides information about all of the genes that the organism is actively using.
 They found that Euglena gracilis has a whole host of new, unclassified genes which can make new forms of carbohydrates and natural products.

-The venerable Euglena viridis was found to be genetically closer to Khawkinea quartana than to the other species of Euglena studied.

-Recognizing the polyphyletic nature of the genus Euglena, Marin et al. (2003) have revised it to include certain members traditionally placed in Astasia and Khawkinea.

-Human consumption
+In addition, Euglena is commonly used in classrooms to demonstrate important biological processes, such as photosynthesis, or population growth.

-The taste of powdered euglena is described as dried sardine flakes, and contains minerals, vitamins and docosahexaenoic, an omega-3 acid.
+The taste of powdered Euglena is described as dried sardine flakes, and contains minerals, vitamins and docosahexaenoic acid, an omega-3 acid.
 The powder is used as ingredient in other foods.
 Kemin Industries sells a euglena nutraceutical supplement ingredient featuring dried Euglena gracilis with high levels of beta glucan.

-Feedstock for biofuel production

 The lipid content of Euglena (mainly wax esters) is seen as a promising feedstock for production of biodiesel and jet fuel.
-Under the aegis of Itochu, a start-up company called Euglena Co., Ltd. has completed a refinery plant in Yokohama in 2018, with a production capacity of 125 kiloliters of bio jet fuel and biodiesel per year.
+Under the aegis of Itochu, a start-up company called Euglena Co., Ltd. has completed a refinery plant in Yokohama in 2018, with a production capacity of 125 kiloliters of bio jet fuel and biodiesel per year.Video explanation lacks technical details but suggests degree of government commitment to solving problems of large-scale cultivation and infrastructure.
+CEO of Euglena Co. wears euglena-green necktie.